taylor-curran/prefect-pacc-2024/5_emit-events_web-hooks_state-change-hooks/README.md

 ## Tie it all together with an end to end example.

-1. We start with an upstream flow that emits an event in its `on_completion` state change hook hook.
+1. We start with an upstream flow that emits an event from its `on_completion` state change hook hook.
 2. That event then serves as the trigger for a downstream deployment.
 3. The payload from the triggering event is passed to the downstream deployment as parameters.